Flu vaccine frequently asked questions

 Even if the main flu strains do not change, yearly vaccination is still recommended as immunity from flu vaccination is not long lasting.

 No vaccine is 100% effective but evidence shows that the flu vaccine provides a good level of protection in healthy people.
-The vaccination usually takes up to two weeks to be effective and lasts for up to a year.
+The vaccination usually takes up to two weeks to be effective.

 No vaccine is 100% safe but the viruses in the flu vaccine are inactivated (killed) and cannot give you the flu.
 If you develop the flu soon after having the vaccine, generally it is because you have been infected before the vaccine has had time to take effect.